Teachable Vs Udemy: Which Online Course Platform Wins? (2022)

 This could prove to be too much for someone who is just starting off or for those who are better at creating courses than marketing them.

 That said, Teachable integrates with many third-party apps to give you a lot more functionality.
+You can also create your own affiliate program with some Teachable plans, which can put others to work promoting your course for you in exchange for a commission.

 Which of the two is better?